nolvorite/container/README.md

 ### Testing

- - Place this folder in a local repository
+ - Place this folder in a local environment
  - Import container.sql in the root directory
  - Test around